oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

 To calculate the distance of transactions from a spatiotemporal cluster, it is convenient to represent the cluster as a single geometry.
 This is a use case for spatial aggregation, where a set of geometries is represented by a single aggregate.
 Oracle Spatial provides a package of spatial aggregate functions for just this purpose.
 This task is meant to familiarize you with spatial aggregation.

-1. Begin by creating a GeoDataFrame of locations within 10 miles of a longitude/latitude coordinate.
+1. Begin by creating a GeoDataFrame of items from the **LOCATIONS** table locations within 10 miles of a longitude/latitude coordinate in Austin, TX (-97.7431,30.2672).

       ```
       <copy>